-Ingredients in Coconut Maple Sugar Cinnamon Popcorn
+Ingredients in Maple Popcorn

 These popcorn ingredients you might already have in your pantry!
 It not, it is a great time to stock up so you always have the ingredients on hand to make popcorn anytime!

-How to Make Maple Cinnamon Candied Popcorn
+How to Make Cinnamon Maple Syrup Popcorn

-This popcorn recipe is super simple to make with only a few ingredients and a few pans.
+This maple syrup popcorn recipe is super simple to make with only a few ingredients and a few pans.
 Most of the time this popcorn will be baking in the oven – to achieve that perfect crunch – which means it will free you up to do other things!

-First, you will need to pop your popcorn.
+- First, you will need to pop your popcorn.
 For this baked vegan popcorn, you will need fresh popped popcorn from the stovetop.
 Microwave popcorn does not work in this recipe!
 Fresh popcorn popped on the stovetop is easy to make with fresh popcorn kernels and a little oil.

-How to Store Your Baked Maple Sugar Popcorn
+How to Store

 This popcorn recipe will make two large containers of popcorn!
 It makes the perfect gift for friends at the holidays.
 A great idea for gifting might be to gift a popcorn sample and add both our Peanut Butter Caramel Popcorn and Candied Eggnog Popcorn in your gift tin!

 - Add thin layer of popcorn about 1/4 cup of kernels – enough to cover the bottom of the pan.
 Cover with a lid.
 Turn to medium heat.
-When you start to hear popping, watch the pan closely, at the point sometimes I will vent the lid as well.
+When you start to hear popping, watch the pan closely, at this point sometimes I will vent the lid as well.
 When the popping starts to diminish, turn off burner and remove from stove top.
 Pour your popcorn into a large bowl.

 - In a small saucepan, add the coconut oil, maple syrup, brown sugar and cinnamon.
-Turn burner on low and melt all ingredients.
+Turn burner on low heat and melt all ingredients.
 When the mixture starts to boil, boil and stir constantly for 2 – 3 minutes, until it starts to ‘thicken’ slightly.

-- Turn burner off – remove from stove.
+- Turn burner off – remove pot from stove.
 And add in both vanilla and baking soda.
 Mixture will bubble!
 Stir until well mixed.
 Pour over popcorn.
 Mix well.

 - Pour popcorn onto prepared baking sheet.Bake for 45-55 minutes.
 Stirring after every 15 minutes.